juandelaHD/ScoutArg/README.md

 ### Acknowledgments

-I would like to extend a special mention to [**Joaquin Batemarco**](https://github.com/BA73C0) for their exceptional work and contributions to the development of the frontend.
+I would like to extend a special mention to [**Joaquin Batemarco**](https://github.com/BA73C0) for his exceptional work and contributions to the development of the frontend.

-Additionally, my gratitude goes to [**Theo Lijs**](https://github.com/LijsTh) for their outstanding support in ensuring the completeness and functionality of the backend.
+Additionally, my gratitude goes to [**Theo Lijs**](https://github.com/LijsTh) for his outstanding support in ensuring the completeness and functionality of the backend.

 ---